frebergguru/Seats-pdo-intl/Assets.md

 ## CSS
 - `css/bubblePopup.css`: Styles the password requirements bubble popup.
 It includes positioning, gradient backgrounds, borders, and responsive adjustments for smaller screens.
 - `css/default.css`: The main stylesheet for the application.
 It defines global styles (body, links, forms), seat map grid layout, responsive behaviors, and various utility classes for status messages and buttons.
-- `default.css`: A duplicate of `css/default.css` located in the root directory.

 ## Images
 - `img/exit.jpg`